 BOTTOM LINE: while using a physical calculator (of the make and model of your choice) when and where appropriate, here’s what I recommend under Android to whoever can’t be satisfied with the stock calculator:

-- Philip Stephens’ scientific calculator for advanced mathematics and engineering (e.g. integral calculus).
-The best placement of the functions on the buttons you’ll ever find!
-CONS: precision; canonical flat design; paid edition a bit expensive; and did I mention the precision?
+- ●●●●○ Philip Stephens‘ scientific calculator for advanced mathematics and engineering (e.g. integral calculus).
+The new generation (starting with version 9.3.0) has improved precision and is overall excellent for advanced calculus!
+CONS: “canonical” flat (material?) design; paid edition a bit expensive.

 - ●●●●○ KebStudios’ Programmer’s calculator for operations in and between different bases.
 It supports binary-coded decimal, e.g. suppose you want to encode 5.0f on 32-bit as 0x40a00000 but you don’t know the hex value.
 Use the top-right button to reach the menu and change the integer to float, and f64B to f32B:

 UPDATE to UPDATE 12: I’m stunned by how nonchalantly the Vietcong guy (sorry for the bad joke) releases new versions that don’t fix the random results any and all the 13 apps give to advanced calculus tasks!
 Here’s version 3.9.5-beta-24-03-2019-03-release of Calc Business, whose changelog includes “Improved calculate integral, limit, sum and product.”